Argentine Antarctica: Permanent occupation of South Orkney Islands since 1904

+Creation of the National Antarctic Commission in 1940

 In 1939, Argentina temporarily created the National Commission of the Antarctic by Decree No. 35821.
 On 30 April 1940, it became a permanent body by Decree No. 61852 in order to increase research in the area.

+On 6 November 1940, Chile established the boundaries of its Antarctic claims by decree.

+The Chilean Antarctic Territory or Antarctic Chilean Territory consists of all the lands, islands, islets, reefs, glaciers, and other known and unknown areas, as well as the respective territorial sea, within the limits of the ice cap defined by the meridians 53° and 90° west longitude from Greenwich.

+Argentina formally protested the Chilean decree by a note dated 12 November 1940, rejecting its validity and expressing a potential claim to the same area.
+In turn, the United Kingdom protested on 25 February 1941.

+By the end of 1940, Argentina and Chile mutually recognized "that Chile and Argentina have indisputable sovereignty rights in the polar region known as the American Antarctica".

 Formulation of the Argentine claim to the Antarctic mainland since 1941

-In October 1941, the Instituto Geográfico Militar published maps showing the extent of the future Argentine claim between the 25° W and 75° W. In January 1942 the Argentine Government, according to the sector theory, said their Antarctic rights were between the Meridian 25° and 68°24' West (near Punta Dúngeness).
+The National Antarctic Commission establishment led to the definition of a claim on the Antarctic mainland.
+Argentina published a map in 1941 showing "the Antarctic Sector in which the Argentine Republic maintains rights" between 75° W and 25° W, south of 60° S, without a formal legal claim yet.

+In January 1942, Argentina declared its Antarctic rights between the meridians at 25° (near the far east of the South Sandwich Islands) and 68° 34' W, south of 60° S, establishing the Argentine Antarctica, according to the theory of polar areas.
+(Note: Oscar Espinosa Moraga claims it was on the 68° 24' W meridian instead of 68° 34' W, being a direct projection from Punta Dúngeness, the southernmost point of mainland Argentina.)

 On 8 November 1942, Argentina laid claim to Antarctic land when an expedition under the command of the captain Alberto J. Oddera placed a cylinder containing a report and a flag on Deception Island.
 In January 1943, the crew of the British ship HMS Carnarvon Castle removed the evidence of the Argentine inauguration and planted the British flag.
 On 5 March of the same year, the Argentine vessel ARA 1° de Mayo removed the British flag.

-In 1946, the National Antarctic Commission set new limits for Argentine Antarctica between the Meridian 25° and 74° West (near the far east of the South Sandwich Islands).
-As a result of these meetings, on September 2, 1946, Decree No. 8944 was issued, which established new boundaries.
-On February 28, 1957, the Decree-Law No. 2129 established the definitive limits between meridians 25° and 74° West and parallel 60° South latitude.